What co-Hosts can do

 - Help guests during their stay: If guests have an issue during their stay, co-Hosts can communicate with them and fix the problem.
 For example, a guest is locked out or the Internet is down.

 - Write reviews: Co-Hosts can use their own Airbnb account to write guest reviews on behalf of the listing owner

 - Get support from Airbnb: Need help with a reservation or guest issue?
 Co-Hosts can handle the communication and find a resolution.
-However, Co-Hosts can’t open or manage Resolution Center requests
+However, co-Hosts can’t open or manage Resolution Centre requests

-Just be aware, Co-Hosts are not permitted to access the listing owner’s payout or taxpayer information.
-And they can’t review the listing owner’s activity traveling on Airbnb as a guest.
+Just be aware that co-Hosts are not permitted to access the listing owner’s payout or taxpayer information.
+And they can’t review the listing owner’s activity travelling on Airbnb as a guest.